Series A Investment

 The company was founded by Hiro Yoshikawa and Kazuki Ohta in 2012.
 They were first time entrepreneurs, Hiro having previously worked at Redhat and Mitsui and Kaz straight out of University of Tokyo.
 We were struck by Kaz’s technical brilliance and ability to build elegant software that was performing at a massive scale with a very small team and Hiro’s knack for closing customers without breaking a sweat.

-Sierra Ventures Managing Director Tim Guleri was looking for his next data project after having sold Greenplum to EMC for $400M.
+Sierra Ventures Managing Partner Tim Guleri was looking for his next data project after having sold Greenplum to EMC for $400M.
 Tim met the founders through an introduction from another entrepreneur.
 Given the fit with our thesis at the time – a cloud company being built by entrepreneurs that could “see around the corner”- the timeline from first meeting to term sheet was a week.

 Sierra Ventures has a strong track record in data with investments like Teradata (IPO, $4B market capitalization) and Greenplum (acquired by EMC).
 We believe that as the importance of data continues to explode, and as the market gets re-invented by Artificial Intelligence, data infrastructure will continue to be a core focus and need.